Economic impact of the Gaza war: European investigations

 On 7 March 2024, the EU's top diplomat Josep Borrell announced that the European Union would be investigating Israel's compliance with the human rights clauses stipulated in its trade deal, the EU-Israel Association Agreement.
 In October 2024, Spanish Prime Minister Pedro Sanchez called on the EU to suspend its free trade agreement with Israel due to apparent violations of human rights clauses in the EU-Israel Association Agreement.

 Military expenses

 The war is costing the Israeli economy $600M a week due to work absences, according to the Bank of Israel.
 This is equivalent to about 6% of the weekly GDP.
 The bank also stated that the estimate does not reflect total damage and did not include damages caused by the absence of Palestinian and foreign workers.
 On the other hand, Israel's treasury minister said the daily direct cost of the Gaza war to her country is about 246 million.
+Between October 7, 2023 and January 2025, military expenses cost Israel 170 billion shekels.
+Due to war spending the Israeli government's budget deficit reached 7% of gross domestic product and the debt-to-GDP ratio increased to 69% by 2024.